Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/code-snippets.md

 ---
 # Code Snippets

 IntelliPrompt code snippets provide a way to insert pre-defined fragments of text into the editor.
-Each code snippet can declare multiple fields of text, and when a code snippet template session is activated in SyntaxEditor, the text is inserted and the end user can tab between the fields to edit their values.
+Each code snippet can declare multiple fields of text, and when a code snippet template session is activated in SyntaxEditor, the text is inserted, and the end user can <kbd>Tab</kbd> between the fields to edit their values.

 Multiple fields can be declared with the same ID.
 In this scenario, only one of the fields with that ID in a template session will be editable.
 When that field's value is changed by the end user, the dependent fields (the other non-editable fields with the same ID) will have their value updated as well.
 This improves end user typing efficiency.

+> [!TIP]
-The XML code snippet file format used is the same as Visual Studio's.
+> The XML code snippet file format used is the same as Visual Studio's.
 This allows for any Visual Studio compatible code snippet to be used in SyntaxEditor.

 ## Opening Selection Sessions